Rolands-Laucis/Socio/Documentation.md

 const socserv = new SocioServer(...);

 //this hook will be called when socio server gets a subscription request payload that contains an endpoint string and no sql string.
 Your callback must then by any means resolve to a valid SQL string and return it.
-Here it is just fetched from a local dict.
+The hook response can be async and it will be awaited.
+Here it is just fetched from a local dict instantly.
 These subscriptions work identically to regular ones. socserv.RegisterLifecycleHookHandler('endpoint', async (client:SocioSession, endpoint:string) => {
   return endpoints[endpoint];
 });